Usage

 NOGAS briquettes are convenient to apply and most effective in removing dissolved hydrogen from molten copper and its alloys.
 A compacted degassing briquette is plunged beneath the metal surface to release a stream of scavenging gases from the decomposition which ensues.
-The scavenging gases do not produce any objectionable or toxic fumes and the only equipment required is a suitably protected plunger rod.

 NOGAS is supplied as strong, robust briquettes that can be safely and easily stored, handled and applied.